Figure a Fair Profit Offer on a New Vehicle

 The formula to finding a dealer's true net cost on any new car is:

 Invoice Price - Dealer Holdback - Factory to Dealer Incentive = Dealer's True Cost

 Let's say you've found a car you would like to buy.
 The total MSRP of the car is $31,000.00 and the invoice is $29,000.00.
-You find out the dealer holdback on the the vehicle is 3% of invoice which is $870.00.
-While doing a little more research you find there's a $1,750.00 secret factory to dealer incentive available on the car to help the dealer move the car off the lot to make room for the newer models.
-The true dealer's of this car is:
+You find out the dealer holdback on the vehicle is 3% of invoice which is $870.00.
+While doing a little more research you find there's a $2,500.00 secret factory to dealer incentive available on the car, this is to help the dealer move the car off the lot to make room for the newer models.
+The true dealer's cost of this car is:

 |$870.00||-||Subtract holdback (3% of MSRP *amount varies)|